 ACTRIMS is proud to present an annual lecture named in honor of the late Kenneth P. Johnson, MD.
 The lecture provides an opportunity to hear from a prestigious clinician or researcher selected for their knowledge, accomplishments and contributions related to Multiple Sclerosis.

 In 2016, Dr. Jerry Wolinsky gave the first annual Kenneth P. Johnson Memorial Lecture.
-We are excited to announce that Stephen Hauser, MD from the University of California San Francisco will present this year's Kenneth P. Johnson Memorial Lecture.
+We are excited to announce that Suhayl Dhib-Jalbut, MD from Rutgers University will present this year's Kenneth P. Johnson Memorial Lecture.

 About Kenneth P. Johnson